Use Stories to Get the Big Picture

-- Name the types of insights that a story gives you.
+- Describe the types of insights that a story gives you.

-In this module, we do a deep dive into a story to learn about different types of insights and how to interpret them.
+In this module, we do a deep dive into a story to learn about different kinds of Einstein Discovery insights and how to interpret them.
 Imagine that you’re the VP of operations for a major automotive supplier, where you’ve developed a reputation for ace detective work.
 The executive team was so impressed when you solved the case of the shrinking margins in the Einstein Discovery Basics module.
 They’re back, asking you for more help.
 Now they want more information about the customer lifetime value of accounts.

 What is Customer Lifetime Value?